 The clinic staff is a diverse and compassionate multidisciplinary team that provides the following services: diagnostic evaluation, crisis management, pharmacotherapy, case management, psychotherapy for individual, group, and families, consultation, and referral to appropriate levels of care.
 Group offerings at SATU include Cognitive Behavioral Therapy, Mindfulness for Relapse Prevention, Health and Recovery, Harm Reduction, Motivational Enhancement, 12 Step Group, Auricular Acupuncture, Smoking Cessation, Bilingual Therapy Group, and a Gender Specific Trauma Groups.

-Interns evaluate clients walking into SATU right off the street for clinical services.
-While working in this fast paced environment, interns will gain proficiency in rapid assessment, management of acute psychiatric and psychosocial issues, and consultation and referral.
+Fellows evaluate clients who walk into SATU requesting clinical services.
+While working in this fast paced environment, fellows gain proficiency in: rapid assessment; management of acute substance abuse psychiatric and psychosocial issues; and consultation and referral.

-Following the triage evaluation, clients with a wide range of psychopathology are assigned to interns for treatment.
+Following the triage evaluation, clients with a wide range of psychopathology are assigned to fellows for treatment.
 A clinical caseload at SATU includes both individual and group clients and ranges from 15-20 cases.
-SATU faculty provides support and guidance around caseload management and offer specialized opportunities for training in the following approaches (e.g., Cognitive Behavioral Therapy, and Motivational Interviewing).
+SATU faculty provides support and guidance around caseload management and offer specialized training to fellows in Motivational Interviewing and Cognitive Behavioral Therapy.

 The following evidence-based practices (EBPs) are used in this placement setting.
 Fellows generally have exposure to most of these EBPs though do not necessarily receive training or supervised experience in all of them.
 The EBPs include: Cognitive Behavioral Therapy (CBT); Motivational Interviewing (MI); Relapse Prevention; Mindfulness for Relapse Prevention (MDRP); 12 Step Facilitation; Psychodynamic Therapy for Addiction; Cognitive Behavioral Analysis System of Psychotherapy (CBASP); and Auricular Acupuncture.

-Scholarly opportunities at SATU include exposure to a talented and world renowned Division of Addictions Research faculty.
-Interns can learn about the following ongoing research: Behavioral Pharmacology and Medications Development, Psychotherapy Treatment Development and Efficacy, Patient Treatment Matching and Process Research, Stress, Self-Control and Addictive Behaviors, Diagnostic, Epidemiology and Policy Studies, International Research, and Primary Care Interventions and HIV Risk Reduction.
+Scholarly projects at SATU involved the opportunity to work with talented faculty experts in the Division of Addictions Research.
+Fellows can learn about the following ongoing research: Behavioral Pharmacology and Medications Development, Psychotherapy Treatment Development and Efficacy, Patient Treatment Matching and Process Research, Stress, Self-Control and Addictive Behaviors, Diagnostic, Epidemiology and Policy Studies, International Research, and Primary Care Interventions and HIV Risk Reduction.

-In addition to the Core Seminar, interns at this placement participate in the following Division of Substance Abuse seminars: Psychotherapy for Substance Use Disorders, Special Populations in Addictions Treatment, Psychotherapy Research and Addiction Psychiatry.
+In addition to the Core Seminar, fellows at this placement may participate in the following Division of Substance Abuse seminars: Psychotherapy for Substance Use Disorders, Special Populations in Addictions Treatment, Psychotherapy Research and Addiction Psychiatry.
 In addition, specialized psychotherapy training and supervision is offered by expert faculty in evidenced based interventions.
-Interns also receive certification in auricular acupuncture, an adjunctive intervention offered in the clinic for relief of withdrawal symptoms; help with craving, and with anxiety symptoms.
-Interns also participate in a year long psychotherapy case seminar to support the development of enhanced conceptualization and psychotherapy skills.
+Fellows also receive certification in auricular acupuncture, an adjunctive intervention offered in the clinic for relief of withdrawal symptoms; help with craving, and with anxiety symptoms.
+Fellows also participate in a year long psychotherapy case seminar to support the development of enhanced conceptualization and psychotherapy skills.

 For Further Information